Dating Standards That Keep You Open Without Losing Yourself

 Not nothing.
 Not everything.

-The new version is more useful because it describes behavior:
+The new version is more useful because it names behavior:

 A standard you cannot observe becomes a fantasy with better branding.

-This is why women's romantic growth has to include discernment, not just confidence.
+This is where dating standards connect to dating self-trust.
 Confidence helps you leave what is wrong.
-Discernment helps you stop over-investing before enough has been shown.
+Self-trust helps you stop over-investing before enough has been shown.

 The date is genuinely good.